 To conclude, a systematic shoring up of the foundations of spelling knowledge, aided by strategies to secure retention will help children with gaps in their spelling.
 The first step is the identification of the gaps to enable tracking back to prior learning.
 The following ‘track back’ documents from HFL are designed to show teachers how the spelling statements link and build, thus aiding planning and differentiation.
 Click on the respective image for further information.

 Last year, HFL began a research project with 18 schools that was designed to close gaps in spelling for KS2 children.
 Pupils from participating schools made, on average, 13 months of progress in spelling age during the 8-week project, which has involved 85 pupils to date.
-If you would like to know more about joining the autumn round of the Spelling SOS Project to further support children in your school who are struggling with spelling, visit our projects page or read more about the project.
+If you would like to know more about joining the next rounds of the Spelling SOS KS2 Project to further support children in your school who are struggling with spelling, visit our projects page or read more about the project.